-Black Carbon batteries (BCB) are made-up from bio-waste and metallic wastes which is available in abundant hence are the cost-effective and green batteries.
-The redesigned process doesn’t require storage of hydrogen in gases form hence it makes BCB the best choice in terms of safety.
-This is the first-ever rechargeable BCB, an energy storage solution that runs off on cheap, environmentally friendly (organic and metallic waste) materials.
-In contrast to lithium ion (li-ion) batteries which are made-up of rare earth materials, BCB has an electrode made of carbon, which gets charged by splitting water molecules.
-Zero emissions: Mining traditional batteries’ lithium and other rare earth metals can have a host of environmental consequences, including dumping chemicals into ecosystems and clearing land of vegetation.
-BCB operation: BCB concept involves a solid hydrogen storage electrode integrated into a single Proton Exchange Membrane (PEM) cell that can operate reversibly as an electrolyser to split water or as a fuel cell to generate electricity, that is, a unitised regenerative fuel cell (URFC) with an integrated storage.
+Black Carbon batteries (BCB) are made-up of bio-waste and metallic wastes, these are easily available, hence are very cost-effective.
+The redesigned process doesn’t require storage of hydrogen gas hence it makes BCB the best choice in terms of safety.
+This is the first-ever rechargeable BCB, an energy storage solution that runs off of cheap, environmentally friendly (organic and metallic waste) materials.
+In contrast to lithium-ion (Li-ion) batteries which are made up of rare minerals, BCB has an electrode made of carbon, which gets charged by splitting water molecules.

 Mr. Himanshu Jindal